Human factors in diving equipment design: Cameras

 Underwater cameras are usually popular models encased in a watertight pressure housing.
 There are a few notable exceptions, such as the Nikonos and Sea & Sea ranges, in which the camera body was the pressure housing.
 Controls are generally operated by movable links penetrating the watertight case, each requiring reliable seals because they represent a possible leak.
 Compact and lightweight camera bodies with multiple controls packed into a small space tend to transform into bulky, heavy and expensive units when housed for moderately deep diving.
 The camera's controls must be operable using thick gloves in cold water.
 For most underwater photography, a camera that is close to neutral buoyancy will be easier to handle and have less disruptive effect on diver trim.
 Strobe arms incorporating incompressible buoyancy compartments are the preferred system, as they do not need to be adjusted for changes of depth.

 Internal flash is problematic at anything except very close range, as it can cause backscatter in cloudy water, and is the major consumer of battery power at full power.
 External flash using optical coupling avoids hull penetrations and potential leaks, and video lights give a good preview of exposure, and also provide the diver with a high-power dive light that is already pointing in the right direction to record the scene.
 With more powerful video lights and low-light sensitivity cameras, flash may not be necessary.

 Surface marker buoys

 A surface marker buoy is towed to indicate the position of the diver.
 It should have sufficient buoyancy to reliably remain at the surface so it can be seen.
 If it is actively towed, it should not develop so much drag that the diver is unable to manage it effectively.
 The tow line may be a major source of drag (roughly proportional to its diameter); as such, a smaller, smooth line is preferable, and also fits on a more compact reel or spool.
 Smaller line may need to be of stronger and more abrasion-resistant material like ultra-high-molecular-weight polyethylene for acceptable durability.

 A decompression buoy is deployed towards the end of the dive as a signal to the surface that the diver has started to ascend.
-This kind of buoy is not usually towed, so drag is not a problem.
-Visibility to a surface observer depends on colour, reflectivity, length above the water, and diameter.
-A low waterplane area has the advantage of reducing the variation of line tension as waves pass overhead, making it easier to maintain accurate depth under large swells during decompression stops.
-A larger buoy is more visible at the surface but will pull upward harder if the reel jams during deployment.